9 Steps to Getting Top Dollar …

 You’re thinking, “Of course you’d say that!
 You’re a Realtor!”
 There’s a distinct possibility no matter what I say in this regard I’ll be contending with a healthy dose of skepticism or at least a pretty big grain of salt.
 That in mind, I will proceed.

 The truth is, the most important decision you can make, IF you want to garner top dollar when selling your home, is the Realtor you’ll hire.
-If you don’t care about making top dollar, then hire any agent, or better yet, sell your home yourself.
+If you don’t care about making top dollar, then hire any agent or a real estate services company, or better yet, sell your home yourself.

 Hiring the right Realtor from the start will make all the difference.
 That Realtor will be able to properly assess your home and neighborhood.
 They’ll be able to tell you which fix-ups are smart, which fix-ups will bring a good return and which will not.
 The right Realtor will understand AND practice their FIDUCIARY RESPONSIBILITY to you by leading you down a proven and experienced path in order to get you to the other side … of the rainbow.